chaos-mesh/chaos-mesh/doc/faqs.md

 ## Debug

-### Q: Experiment not working after apply chaos
+### Q: Experiment not working after chaos is applied

-You can following the steps to debug:
+You can debug as decribed below:

-- First you can use `kubectl describe` to describe the specify chaos experiment resource.
-If there are `NextStart`  and `NextRecover`  field in `spec`, then after `NextStart` the chaos will be triggered.
+Use `kubectl describe` to show the specified chaos experiment resource.

+- If there are `NextStart` and `NextRecover` fields under `spec`, then the chaos will be triggered after `NextStart` is executed.

-- If there are no `NextStart`  and `NextRecover`  field in `spec`, then use `kubectl logs -n chaos-testing chaos-controller-manager-xxxxx(replace this will controller-manager's pod name) | grep "ERROR"`  to get controller-manager's log and see whether there are errors in it.
-If controller-manager have the error message like `no pod is selected`, then you can can use `kubectl get pods -n yourNamespace(using your namespace) --show-labels` to show the labels and check if it is meet selector.
-If there are some other related errors in controller's log, please file an issue.
+- If there are no `NextStart` and `NextRecover`fields under in `spec`, then use `kubectl logs -n chaos-testing chaos-controller-manager-xxxxx (replace this with the name of the controller-manager) | grep "ERROR"` to get controller-manager's log and see whether there are errors in it.
+For error message `no pod is selected`, use `kubectl get pods -n yourNamespace --show-labels` to show the labels and check if the selector is desired.
+For other related errors in controller's log, please file an issue.

-- If above steps can not solve the problem, please contract us by file an issue or direct message in slack channel
+If the above steps cannot solve the problem, please contact us by filing an issue or message us in the slack channel.

 ## IOChaos